dOpensource/dsiprouter/CONTRIBUTING.md

 #### Packaging

 Modules not installed during dSIPRouter install should be packaged in a zipfile with an install script.
-The install script should place the components defined the [Structure](#structure) section into their proper locations.
+The install script should place the components defined in the [Structure](#structure) section into their proper locations.

 #### Auto-discovery

 Modules should be automatically discoverable.
 This means that a new module should become automatically available from the UI without restarting the UI

 ### API Structure

 Todo: Assigned to Tyler

 ### Useability

- - Web Interface
+ - Web GUI
- - Command Line
+ - REST API
- -
+ - CLI Commands

 ### Development Environment